kishore2217/Income--tax-calculator/README.md

 ## ✨ Features

 - **Real-time Calculation**: Instant feedback as you input your financial details.
+- **Robust Validation**: Ensures data integrity with mandatory field checks and non-negative value constraints.
-- **Comprehensive Analysis**: Supports various income streams and deductions (Standard, 80C, 80D, etc.).
+- **Comprehensive Analysis**: Supports Salary, House Property (with **30% Standard Deduction u/s 24(a)**), PGBP, Other Sources, and LTCG.
+- **Detailed Tax Breakdown**: Transparent view of Standard Deduction, Surcharge, Cess, and Regime-specific slabs.
 - **Dual Regime Support**: Compare taxes under both the **New Regime** and **Old Regime**.
-- **Dark Mode**: Fully supported dark and light themes for comfortable viewing in any environment.
+- **Dark Mode**: Fully supported dark and light themes with a smooth toggle switch.
-- **Responsive Design**: Optimized for desktops, tablets, and mobile devices.
+- **Responsive Design**: Mobile-first layout optimized for all screen sizes.
+- **CI/CD Integration**: Automated testing and build checks using **GitHub Actions**.

 ## 🛠️ Tech Stack